yagitoshiro/TiSocketIOClient/README.md

 # TiSocketIOClient
-Socket.io client fot Appcelerator Titanium
+Socket.io client for Appcelerator Titanium

 Finally you can play with Socket.io 1.x with Appcelerator Titanium!